d8adrvn/smart_sprinkler/24_Zone_Controller/README_24_Zone_Irrigation_Controller.md

 * The queue holds the state for each zone: 0=off, 1=waiting, 2=on
 * A traffic cop feature ensures only one zone is running at once
-* Works with up to 8 zones, although you can use less
+* Works with up to 24 zones (relays), although you can use less
 * Allows zone times to be communicated as a string, which is parsed into an array
 * Once a zone is turned on, the Arduino knows when to turn it off (no additional communication needed)
 * Utilizes a timer function to run the zones.
 This keeps the CPU free to manage communication between Arduino and SmartThings while a zone is running